 Preschool is such a fun age.

-They are starting to want independence at this age and recognize that they still need your help.
+They start to want independence at this age and recognize that they still need your help.

 Still, preschoolers can do more than you may think, and here are 7 tips that can help you parent your preschooler.

 Remember, no matter how hard it may be now, there is certainly light at the end of the tunnel!

 Here are the essential tips you need to learn as a parent to a preschool child.

 Your preschooler can do simple chores and tasks, and by giving them small responsibilities, they will feel like they are making a difference in the family.

 Instead of cleaning up after your preschooler, make them pick up their plates and put them in the sink – if they can reach it!